 Electricity generation and coal-powered industry, such as steel and cement production, are the largest contributors to air pollution in China.
-Coal emissions contribute as much as 49 percent of PM2.5 pollution.
+Coal emissions contribute roughly 40 percent of PM2.5 pollution in China.

-China consumed just over 50 percent of global coal in 2014, with industry accounting for more than 65 percent of total energy use.
-Government subsidies support industrial consumption of coal production.
+China accounts for 50 percent of the world’s total coal consumption, and China’s coal industry accounts for more than 65 percent of its total energy use.
+Government subsidies support this massive consumption of coal.
 Economists estimate 2011 consumer subsidies at $1.39 billion and producer subsidies at $5.6 billion.
 These subsidies make coal an attractive energy source.
 Hebei Province, for example, generates 90 percent of its electricity with coal and relies on coal almost exclusively for industrial manufacturing.

 The enormous quantity of coal consumed in China, combined with inefficient burning practices, has led to significant health consequences.
-A joint national study conducted by Peking University and Tsinghua University discovered that in 2012, about 670,000 deaths occurred from coal-generated pollution.
+A joint study by the Health Effects Institute and Tsinghua University discovered that coal-generated pollution was the most important contributor to ambient PM2.5 pollution, with premature deaths resulting from coal-burning totaling 366,000 premature deaths in 2013.
 As a result, industrial pollution has come to symbolize the tradeoff between social welfare and economic development.